Thomas Strønen / drums, percussion

 TiAbG - Time is A blind Guide: "Lucus"

-Lineup: Ayumi Tanaka (p), Lucy Railton (vc), Håkon Aase (vl), Ole Morten Vågan (db), Thomas Strønen (dr/ comp)
+Lineup: Ayumi Tanaka (p), Leo Svensson Sander (vc), Håkon Aase (vl), Ole Morten Vågan (db), Thomas Strønen (dr/ comp)

 In spring 2017, Thomas Strønen and his ensemble Time is A blind Guide recorded their new album "Lucus" at the marvellous Auditorio of radio RSI in Lugano with ECM master Manfred Eicher.
 The result? - A true master work!
-Very special "Lucus" will be released by ECM in early 2018.
+Very special "Lucus" was released by ECM in January 2018.

 “Time Is A Blind Guide is, quite simply, a stunning record that stands out in Strønen's already impressive discography as one of his most expansive, cinematic and flat-out lyrical albums to date.
 An album so compelling that it truly deserves the term masterpiece, in a time when the word "classic" is bantered about far too often, it also creates hope that there will be more Time Is A Blind Guide compositions to come from Strønen's pen...and from this nimble group, clearly responsive and connected to his music at the deepest, mitochondrial level.”
 5/5 stars